robyajo/lapeh/website/en/docs/features.md

 This document explains the key features of Lapeh Framework and how to use them in depth.

-## 1. Data Validation (Laravel-Style)
+## 1. Data Validation (Simple & Powerful)

-The framework provides a `Validator` utility inspired by Laravel, using `zod` behind the scenes but with an API that is more string-based and readable.
+The framework provides a `Validator` utility inspired by expressive modern validation styles, using `zod` behind the scenes but with an API that is more string-based and readable.

 **Location:** `@lapeh/utils/validator`